bcpierce00/unison/INSTALL.win32-cygwin-gnuc.md

 [GTK~windows-building-distributing]: https://www.gtk.org/docs/installations/windows#building-and-distributing-your-application

 1. The GTK-UI `unison` executable should be placed into a subdirectory named *bin* within TARGET_DIR.
-2. Find all required DLLs while filtering out any DLLs already included with Windows, copying the final list of DLLs into the same *bin* directory.
+2. Find all required DLLs (filtering out any DLLs already included with Windows) and copy those DLLs into the same *bin* directory.

 ```bash
 # Cygwin bash shell